 Jill Harrison Berg

-Dr. Berg has published several articles on the topics of teacher leadership, teaching quality and leadership development and is the author of Improving the Quality of Teaching through National Board Certification.
+Dr. Berg has published several articles on the topics of teacher leadership, teaching quality and leadership development.
+She is author of the monthly column "Leading Together" in ASCD's Educational Leadership magazine, and has penned two books: Leading in Sync: Teacher Leaders and Principals Working Together for Student Learning (ASCD, 2018), and Improving the Quality of Teaching through National Board Certification (Christopher Gordon Press, 2003).
 She earned her doctorate at the Harvard Graduate School of Education while participating as a researcher with the Project on the Next Generation of Teachers.
 She also holds a B.A. from Harvard University, an M.Ed. from Lesley University, and was one of the first teachers in this Commonwealth to become a National Board Certified Teacher (1998).
-She lives in Boston, where her husband is a second grade teacher and her two children attend public school.